**Article edited on 20th May 2020 **

 6. Remove yourself if you need to – Looking after yourself is the most important thing you can do.
 If you are finding that someone’s negativity is really starting to impact you, remove yourself for a bit.
 This might be challenging sometimes in a work environment for you to do indefinitely, but it doesn’t mean you can’t take a moment, an afternoon to step away and restore your good energy.

-Mindset is such a powerful tool and it is so important that above all else, you look after yours and ensure you are cultivating a growth mindset and a positive mindset.
+Mindset is such a powerful tool and it is so important that above all else you are looking after yours.

 Keen advocate for helping you get the f*ck out of your own way!